v1k45/v1k45.github.io/content/modern-django-part-2.md

 }
 ```

 The `initialState` is the initial application state for notes (duh!).
-The `notes` function is a reducer, it takes state and action as argument.
+The `notes` function is a reducer, it takes state and action as arguments.
 We have defined one note for now.

 Note that the `initialState` can be any valid javascript type.
 For our use case we are directly using Array but most commonly the state is defined as a Javascript object.

-A common way of creating a reducers is to have a switch statement which handles all types of actions using case label.
+A common way of creating reducers is to have a switch statement which handles all types of actions using case label.
 For now, lets return the current application state as default with no cases.

-After this reducer is created we need to use in our application using redux store.
+After this reducer is created we need to use it in our application using redux store.
 For this, first edit `reducers/index.js`:

 ```jsx
 import { combineReducers } from 'redux';